jefftranter/6502/asm/KIM-1/TheFirstBookOfKIM/Black Match/README.txt

 (MODIFIED BY
 THE EDITORS)

+(Note: there are two versions of this program, appearing in different editions of The First Book of KIM.
+I included both here.)

 DESCRIPTION -
      THERE ARE 21 MATCHES.
 EACH PLAYER MUST TAKE 1,2, OR 3 MATCHES PER TURN.
 THE PLAYER WHO WINDS UP WITH THE LAST